Getting started

 with password dev

-$ docker-compose exec timesketch tsctl create-user dev --password dev
+$ docker compose exec timesketch tsctl create-user <USER> --password <PW>

 Now, start the gunicon